Mobility-Scooter-Project/Public-Data/README.md

 - **Volunteer 35:* 18-25, F, *, *
 - **Volunteer 36:* 18-25, M, *, *
 - **Volunteer 37:* 20, M, 5ft 10in, 185

+A * indiciates the participant did not volunteer the data.